penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/press-permit-core/readme.txt

 Press Permit can assist you in turning the site-wide capability knobs for desired post types.
 But it also supercharges your permissions engine.
 Press Permit it is particularly useful when you want to customize access to a specific post, category or term.
 Extension plugins add collaborative editing control, file filtering and other features which are not otherwise possible.
 The plugin will work with your WP roles as a starting point, whether customized by a role editor or not.
 Users of the PP Collaborative Editing extension can (after activating advanced settings) navigate to Permissions > Settings > Role Usage to see (or modify) how Press Permit is using your WP role definitions.
 Press Permit's modifications remain only while it stays active.

-= What extra access control would PP Pro give me? =
+= What extra access control would Press Permit Pro give me? =

-For a detailed comparison, see the [RS/PP Feature Grid](https://presspermit.com/pp-rs-feature-grid).
+For a detailed comparison, see the [Role Scoper / Press Permit Feature Grid](https://presspermit.com/pp-rs-feature-grid).
 Here are some highlights:

 [youtube https://www.youtube.com/watch?v=0yOEBD8VE9c&rel=0&hd=1]
 Customize editing permissions for specific posts.